 Why is this medication prescribed?

-Dabrafenib is used alone or in combination with trametinib (Mekinist) to treat a certain types of melanoma (a type of skin cancer) that cannot be treated with surgery or that has spread to other parts of the body.
-It is also used along with trametinib to treat and prevent the return of a certain type of melanoma after surgery to remove it and any affected lymph nodes.
-Dabrafenib is also used in combination with trametinib to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
+Dabrafenib is used alone or in combination with trametinib (Mekinist) to treat certain types of melanoma (a type of skin cancer).
+It is also used in combination with trametinib to prevent the return of a certain type of melanoma after surgery.
+Dabrafenib is also used in combination with trametinib to treat certain types of non-small cell lung cancer (NSCLC) and thyroid cancer.
 It is also used in combination with trametinib to treat certain types of solid tumors in adults and children 6 years of age or older and to treat a certain type of glioma (a type of cancerous brain tumor) in children 1 year of age or older.
 Dabrafenib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 How should this medicine be used?

 Dabrafenib comes as a capsule to take by mouth and as a tablet to suspend in water and take by mouth.
 It is usually taken twice a day on an empty stomach, 1 hour before or 2 hours after a meal.
 Take dabrafenib about 12 hours apart at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dabrafenib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Do not stop taking dabrafenib without talking to your doctor.